PSebastian96/pjt4-Pyma/README.md

 - [Pillow](https://pillow.readthedocs.io/en/stable/index.html) - Python Imaging Library used for image handling.
 - Django allauth used for account registration and authentication.
 - Django crispy forms used for form rendering.
+- [ElephantSQL](https://www.elephantsql.com) used to create the back-end database for the project.
 - [Amazon Web Services (AWS)](https://aws.amazon.com) used to store all of static files and images.
 - [Boto3](https://pypi.org/project/boto3/) the Amazon Web Services (AWS) Software Development Kit (SDK) for Python.
 - [Stripe](https://js.stripe.com/v3/) used for secure payments.